Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Ih^2 = [Qs C / Lh]^2

 eventually leads to the Planck constant, which is fundamental to quantum mechanics.
-Hence charge filament theory is fundamental to modern physics.
+Hence charge hose theory is fundamental to modern physics.

 [Qp Nph Vp + Qn Nnh Vn]^2 / (Qp Nph + Qn Nnh)^2 = C^2

-A current carrying filament with a net charge will tend to naturally curl upon itself until the magnetic, electric and inertial forces are in balance.
-In essence a charged filament spontaneously coils until it reaches a dimensionally stable low energy state in the form of a spheromak wall.
+A current carrying plasma filament with a net charge will tend to naturally curl upon itself until the magnetic, electric and inertial forces are in balance.
+In essence charge filament spontaneously coils until it reaches a dimensionally stable low energy state in the form of a spheromak wall.

 In the region inside this wall the magnetic field is purely toroidal.
 In the region outside this wall the magnetic field is purely poloidal.
-The net surface charge on the wall causes an outside radial electric field.
+The net surface charge on the wall causes a radial electric field.
 This net charge and charge motion configuration is known as a spheromak.

 SPHEROMAK CONCEPT:

-Conceptually a spheromak is a wound filament sheet in the shape of a quasi-toroid which provides a closed path for the current in the charged filament.
-The direction of the charged filament axis conforms to the spheromak wall surface curvature.
+Conceptually a spheromak is a closed charge sheet in the shape of a quasi-toroid which provides a closed path for the current in the charge filament.
+The direction of the charge filament axis within the charge sheet conforms to the spheromak wall surface curvature.

 Hence the current path through the charge filament forming a spheromak has both toroidal and poloidal magnetic field components.
-The spiral charge filament axis gradually changes direction over the surface of the quasi-toroid.
+The spiral charge filament axis gradually changes direction over the surface of the quawi-toroid.

-In a spheromak filament positive and negative charge quanta move along a spiral path that is continuously tangent to the spheromak wall.
+In a spheromak positive and negative charge quanta move along a spiral path that is continuously tangent to the spheromak wall.
 A spheromak is cylindrically symmetric about the spheromak main axis and is mirror symmetric about the spheromak's equatorial plane.
-The spheromak wall has a net charge Qs that is uniformly distributed over the filament length Lh.
+The spheromak wall has a net charge Qs that is uniformly distributed over the charge hose length Lh.

 In the center of the spheromak at R = 0 and Z = 0 the electric field is zero.
-In the region inside the spheromak wall the magnetic field is purely toroidal and the electric field is zero.
+In the region inside the spheromak wall the magnetic field is purely toroidal and for a simple spheromak the electric field is zero.
 Outside the spheromak wall the magnetic field is purely poloidal and the electric field is spherically radial.
-Within the spheromak core at R = 0, Z = 0 the electric fields cancel.
+Within the spheromak core the electric fields partially cancel.
 The net charge circulates at the speed of light along the current path of length Lh within the thin spheromak wall at the boundary between the toroidal and poloidal magnetic fields.

 STABLE SPHEROMAK: